+Pohjola Group's business is based on reasoned risk-taking and management of risks.
+Core values, strategic goals and financial targets form the basis for risk and capital adequacy management.
 The purpose of risk management is to identify threats and opportunities affecting strategy implementation.
-The aim is to help achieve the goals and targets specified in the strategy by ensuring that risks are proportional to risk-bearing capacity.
+The objective is to help achieve the targets set in the strategy by ensuring that risks are proportional to risk-bearing capacity.

 Pohjola Group applies integrated risk management aimed at identifying, assessing and mitigating all business-related risks to an acceptable level.
 The Group has integrated its risk management process as part of its decision-making, control and monitoring system.
-The figure below depicts the framework for Pohjola Group's integrated risk management.
+The graph on the next page depicts the framework for Pohjola Group's integrated risk management.